 - Once all the chicken is fried, refry the chicken until the pieces are a golden brown, about 2 minutes.
 Drain again on a fresh paper towel lined plate, then transfer into paper-towel lined large heat-safe bowl.
 Keep all chicken in that bowl after draining.

-- Dissolve the 1 tbsp of cornstarch in ¼ cup water and stir into the sauce.
+- Dissolve the 1 tablespoon of cornstarch in ¼ cup water and stir into the sauce.
 Allow to cook and thicken for 2 minutes.

 - Remove paper towel from bowl and pour sauce over the chicken, stir well to coat the chicken.